dsolesvik/library/docs/foundations/radiotelephony/specific.md

     **Controller**: "PQR, READBACK CORRECT."

-It may be that because of the prevailing traffic situation a clearance cannot be issued immediately.
-A transponder (squawk) code may be issued to assist ATC in assessing the traffic situation.
-This does not constitute a clearance to enter controlled airspace.
+Due to prevailing traffic conditions, a clearance may not be issued immediately. **In such cases, a transponder (squawk) code may be provided to assist ATC in assessing the traffic situation.
+This code does not constitute a clearance to enter controlled airspace.**

 !!! example
     **Controller**: "PQR, REMAIN OUTSIDE CONTROLLED AIRSPACE, EXPECT CLEARANCE AT TIME 55."